DadeOrsu/DSS_answers/Part1.md

 #### **Rule Enforcement**

-The first approach is a simple system for **rule enforcement**.
-For example, *NIST SP 800-63-2* suggests the following alternative rules:
+The first approach is a simple system for **rule enforcement**.For example, *NIST SP 800-63-2* suggests the following alternative rules:

 - **basic16**: Password must have at least **sixteen characters**.
 - **comprehensive8**: Password must have at least **eight characters**, including:
   - an uppercase and lowercase letter,
   - a symbol, and
   - a digit.
     It may not contain a dictionary word.

 Although NIST considers **basic16** and **comprehensive8** equivalent, [KELL12] found that **basic16** is superior against large-scale guessing attacks.
 Combined with prior findings that **basic16** is also easier for users [KOMA11], this suggests **basic16** is the better policy choice.

 While this approach is better than merely educating users, it may still not be sufficient to thwart password crackers.
 This scheme alerts attackers to which passwords *not* to try, but password cracking may still be feasible.

 The process of rule enforcement can be automated using a **proactive password checker**, such as **pam_passwdqc** ([openwall.com/passwdqc](https://www.openwall.com/passwdqc/)), which enforces configurable rules on passwords.